 Fax: (651) 284-5734

 Provides vocational rehabilitation services to help injured workers return to work.
-Staff consists of qualified rehabilitation consultants (QRCs), placement specialists and placement assistants.
+The staff consists of qualified rehabilitation consultants (QRCs), placement specialists and placement assistants.
 Injured workers eligible for services include: those whose workers' compensation claims were denied; those whose rehabilitation services were suspended; those who qualify for services paid by insurance carriers or self-insured employers; and those who are awaiting a decision on eligibility for workers' compensation benefits.